-The Worshipful Master and would like to thank all those that attended the various functions held during his term of office, and those who generously donated prizes for raffles, or their time, and those that contributed even though they were unable to attend all, or some, of the functions.
+The Worshipful Master would like to thank all those that attended the various functions held during his term of office, those who generously donated prizes for raffles, or their time, and those that contributed even though they were unable to attend all, or some, of the functions.

 Your generosity has meant that the following charitable donations have been made.

 £203.57 - Masonic 2020 Appeal

 £250.00 - Worcestershire Branch of the Western Front Association Charity No. 298365